marvinpinto-archive/moodle-ssso/README.md

 ### Background

-For organizations that do not have a readily available CAS, Shibboleth, or similar environment achieving true (roaming) single sign-on with Moodle isn't as easy as it should be.
+For organizations that do not have a readily available CAS, Shibboleth, or similar environment, achieving true (roaming) single sign-on with Moodle isn't as easy as it should be.

 This authentication module is geared for environments where roaming SSO is needed between Moodle (acting as the source) and custom (modifiable)